ClaytonJaksha/Lab2/README.md

 ### Purpose

 This program is designed to take an xor-encrypted message, a key (or none), and return a decrypted message in ROM.
 Through programming, it will make use of subroutines to perform a specific task(s).
-For the A-solution, it will not take a key and still decrypte the message, although it still requires some critical thought on the part of the user.
+For the A-solution, it will not take a key and still decrypt the message, although it still requires some critical thought on the part of the user.

 ## Preliminary Design